kubernetes/website/docs/reference/pvc-finalizer-downgrade-issue.md

 ## Storage Object in Use Protection in Kubernetes 1.10

-When enabled, [Storage Object in Use Protection](/docs/admin/admission-controllers.md#storage-object-in-use-protection-beta) prevents PV/PVC from being removed when the finalizers are still present.
+When enabled, [Storage Object in Use Protection](/docs/admin/admission-controllers.md#storage-object-in-use-protection-beta) prevents PersistentVolume and PersistentVolumeClaim objects from being removed if the finalizers are still present.

 ## Downgrading issue